How To Visit The Louvre For The First Time

 Both times we visited we used the pyramid entrance, but next time we’re going to use the Carrousel entrance which often has smaller lines.
 There is another entrance at the Richelieu passage, but it’s reserved for groups and those with membership cards.
 You can also use the Porte des Lions entrance, but you need a ticket and it’s closed on Fridays.

-READ: The perfect weekend in Paris
+READ: How to plan the perfect weekend in Paris

 What To Expect Inside